MPE, SIOs, and MME

 Take both hands off the guitar & relax everything.

 Test the solution with MPE.

-Repeat (validate) the solution several times until it felt easy a slow tempo -OR- find another solution if the first solution didn’t work after 2 attempts.
+Repeat (validate) the solution 3-6 times MAX until it felt easy at a slow tempo -OR- find another solution if the first solution didn’t work after 2 attempts.